Laravel Api tutorial #2 Api authentication

 Conclusion

-This tutorial has shown you how to implement a basic API authentication system in a Laravel 8 application.
-You can now build upon this foundation to add more features, such as password reset, email verification, and role-based access control, to create a secure and robust API for your application.
+This tutorial has shown you how to implement a basic API authentication system in a Laravel 8 application using Passport.
+From here, you can expand your API by adding features like password resets, email verification, and role-based permissions.

 Post a Comment